Constitution of Canada: Provincial constitutions

 Unlike in most federations, Canadian provinces do not have written provincial constitutions.
 Provincial constitutions are instead a combination of uncodified constitution, provisions of the Constitution of Canada, and provincial statutes.

 Overall structures of provincial governments (like the legislature and cabinet) are described in parts of the Constitution of Canada.
-Governmental structure of the original four provinces are described in Part V of the Constitution Act, 1867.
-The three colonies that joined Canada after Confederation had existing UK legislation which described their governmental structure, and this was affirmed in each colony's Terms of Union, which now form part of Canada's Constitution.
-The remaining three provinces were created by federal statute.
+Governmental structure of the original four provinces (Nova Scotia, New Brunswick, Quebec, and Ontario) is described in Part V of the Constitution Act, 1867.
+The three colonies that joined Canada after Confederation (British Columbia, Prince Edward Island, and Newfoundland and Labrador) had existing UK legislation which described their governmental structure, and this was affirmed in each colony's Terms of Union, which now form part of Canada's Constitution.
+The remaining three provinces (Manitoba, Saskatchewan, and Alberta) were created by federal statute.
 Their constitutional structures are described in those statutes, which now form part of Canada's Constitution.

-Section 45 of the Constitution Act, 1982 allows each province to amend its own constitution.
-However, if the desired change would require an amendment to any documents that form part of the Constitution of Canada, it would require the consent of the federal government under section 43.
-This was done, for example, by the Constitution Amendment, 1998, when Newfoundland asked the federal government to amend the Terms of Union of Newfoundland to allow it to end denominational quotas for religion classes.

 All provinces have enacted legislation that establishes other rules for the structure of government.
 For example, every province (and territory) has an act governing elections to the legislature, and another governing procedure in the legislature.
 Two provinces have explicitly listed such acts as being part of their provincial constitution; see Constitution of Quebec and Constitution Act (British Columbia).
 However, these acts do not, generally, supersede other legislation and do not require special procedures to amend, and so they function as regular statutes rather than constitutional statutes.

+A small number of non-constitutional provincial laws do supersede all other provincial legislation, as a constitution would.
+This is referred to as quasi-constitutionality.
+Quasi-constitutionality is often applied to human rights laws, allowing those laws to act as a de facto constitutional charter of rights.
+For example, laws preventing discrimination in employment, housing, and services have clauses making them quasi-constitutional in ten of thirteen jurisdictions.